gregdyke/gregdyke.github.io/_posts/2017-07-11-polyrhythms.md

 This kind of rhythm can be found in a lot latin blues, either as a permanent rhythmic feature of a kind of habanera, or as a variation in which the rumba rhythm is displaced.
 In turn, habanera can be thought of as rumba+tresillo.

 <div class="loopy">
-  <span class="sample" data-title="latin blues extract" data-pattern="1212" data-src="/media/polyrhythms/hello-mrs-brown-4beats.wav"></span>
+  <span class="sample" data-title="Hello Mrs Brown" data-pattern="1212" data-src="/media/polyrhythms/hello-mrs-brown-4beats.wav"></span>
   <span class="sample" data-title="habanera" data-pattern="10021010" data-src="/media/polyrhythms/1&34.wav"></span>
   <span class="sample" data-title="rumba" data-pattern="10001010" data-src="/media/polyrhythms/Slowquickquick.wav"></span>
   <span class="sample" data-title="tresillo" data-pattern="10010010" data-src="/media/polyrhythms/Slowslowquick.wav"></span>